-- Implement programs and services that meet the academic, social, emotional, and physical needs of all students
+- Implement a multi-tiered system of supports that aligns programs and services to meet the academic, social, emotional, and physical needs of all students

 - Ensure equitable access and use of innovative technology

-- Improve consistency and equity in teaching and rigorous learning
+- Improve consistency, equity, and rigor in teaching and learning experiences

 Local control Accountability Plan

 In June of 2013, Governor Jerry Brown signed into law a new method for funding schools with a plan for accountability.
 The new funding model is the Local Control Funding Formula (LCFF).

 LCFF, and its local accountability counterpart, the Local Control and Accountability Plan (LCAP), are anchored by the notion that we must do better to support all students, especially our under performing students.
 The LCFF significantly changes the funding formula for school districts.
 The new model allocates funding on a per pupil basis with more money attached to meet the needs of the most at-risk students.
 The LCFF identifies three categories of students requiring greater resources: 1) students who qualify for free or reduced priced meals, 2) students who are English Learners, and 3) foster youth.

 School districts must create a Local Control and Accountability Plan to spend their allocated funds.
 The plan outlines eight priority areas that our LCAP Goals and Actions must address.
 Our school board approved our first LCAP at the end of June 2014.
 Our LCAP plan must undergo a yearly review and revision process.